GTNewHorizons/GT-New-Horizons-Modpack/README.md

 -

 Hey guys, I'd like to open up my project and get more players.
-I've been working on it for six months and still got a lot more work to do.
+I've been working on it for 12 months and still got a lot more work to do.

 The pack has around 180 mods that are carefully selected and balanced between each other and GregTech.
 I've created a Tiering system that follows GT.
 You can't get lategame stuff without lategame GT!
 An example of Tiering (work in progress) is here: